 - Crusty bread, optional

 Prepare the beans: Cook beans according to our guide in the cooking vessel of your choice.
-Once cooked, remove bay leaves, strain beans, and set aside.
+Once cooked, strain beans and set aside.

 Cook the veggies: Heat a grill, grill pan, or skillet on high until hot.
 Reduce heat to medium and add fennel, onion, radicchio, and mushrooms, working in batches if necessary.
 (If you’re working on the grill, you may need a rack to keep the mushrooms from falling through.)
 Using tongs, flip vegetables periodically, cooking until they are lightly charred and cooked through but still have some bite to them (mushrooms will be the fastest, everything else will take a bit longer).
 As they finish, place the vegetables in a large bowl and cover.
 The steam will cook them a bit more as they cool.